Who we are

 - Declaration reports on Protected Structures for local authorities, as undertaken since the adoption of the Planning & Development Act, 2000.

 - An evaluation of the historic core of Dublin as defined by its Georgian squares and major connecting commercial streets, commissioned by Dublin City Business Association.

 - One of the principal objectives of the Trust is to work in partnership with Government and local authorities.
-Through commissioned projects we have worked with the Department of Environment, Heritage and Local Government, Dublin City Council, Dún Laoghaire-Rathdown County Council, South Dublin County Council, Mayo, Sligo and Waterford County Councils, and Galway City Council.
+Through commissioned projects we have worked with the Department of Arts, Heritage and the Gaeltacht, Dublin City Council, Dún Laoghaire-Rathdown County Council, South Dublin County Council, Mayo, Sligo and Waterford County Councils, and Galway City Council.

-- Compiling Dublin's Wasting Assets 2010, and inventory of underutilised and at risk buildings in the city, updating the Trust's previous Wasting Assets surveys of 1997 and 2001.
+- Compiling Dublin's Wasting Assets 2010, an inventory of underutilised and at risk buildings in the city, updating the Trust's previous Wasting Assets surveys of 1997 and 2001.

 Current and Ongoing Projects